stephan-chiorean/blueKit-cli/docs/commands.md

 ## Overview

-The BlueKit CLI is a minimal, MCP-driven interface that forwards commands to the BlueKit MCP Server via Cursor.
+The BlueKit CLI is a minimal, MCP-driven interface that forwards commands to the BlueKit MCP Server.
 All domain logic is handled by the MCP server; the CLI only routes requests and prints responses.

 ---